Mayurji/mayurji.github.io/_posts/2020-10-05-MixedPrecisionTraining.markdown

 ## **Notations**

-**FP16 — Half-Precision, 16bit Floating Point-occupies 2 bytes of memory.**\
+FP16 — Half-Precision, 16bit Floating Point-occupies 2 bytes of memory.
-**FP32 — Single-Precision, 32bit Floating Point-occupies 4 bytes of memory.**\
+FP32 — Single-Precision, 32bit Floating Point-occupies 4 bytes of memory.
-**FP64 — Double-Precision, 64bit Floating Point-occupies 8 bytes of memory.**
+FP64 — Double-Precision, 64bit Floating Point-occupies 8 bytes of memory.

 Since the introduction of Tensor Cores in the Volta and Turing architectures (NVIDIA), significant training speedups are experienced by switching to mixed precision — up to 3x overall speedup on the most arithmetically intense model architectures.
 The ability to train deep learning networks with lower precision was introduced in the Pascal architecture and first supported in CUDA® 8 in the NVIDIA Deep Learning SDK.

 ## **Why MPT is important**

-**Requires less memory, enabling training and deploying large neural networks.**\
+**1. Requires less memory, enabling training and deploying large neural networks.**\
-**Transfer is faster since the bandwidth required is reduced for transmission of data.**
+**2. Transfer is faster since the bandwidth required is reduced for transmission of data.**

 FP16 requires 2 bytes, as the number of bytes are reduced to capture the same numerical entity, it reduces the amount of memory required to train a model and helps in increasing the batch size for our training.
 And also the data transfer of type FP16 is faster compared to FP32 and FP64.